 This week the World Health Organization brought together representatives from GISRS (Global Influenza Surveillance and Response System), along with members of OFFLU (the OIE/FAO Network on Animal Influenza), and other experts to recommend what flu strains to include in next fall's vaccine.

-- And the primary B component is switched to a B/Brisbane/60/2008-like virus, which also matches this year's Southern Hemisphere vaccine.
-The secondary B (for use in a quadrivalent vaccine) is a swap with last year's primary, and becomes a B/Phuket/3073/2013-like virus.
+- And the primary B component remains the same as last year; a B/Brisbane/60/2008-like virus, which also matches this year's Southern Hemisphere vaccine.
+The secondary B (for use in a quadrivalent vaccine) remains unchanged as well; a B/Phuket/3073/2013-like virus.

 The WHO announcement, and link to the full report follow.

 Recommended composition of influenza virus vaccines for use in the 2017-2018 northern hemisphere influenza season

 It is recommended that trivalent vaccines for use in the 2017-2018 northern hemisphere influenza season contain the following:

 It is recommended that quadrivalent vaccines containing two influenza B viruses contain the above three viruses and a B/Phuket/3073/2013-like virus.

 - an A/Michigan/45/2015 (H1N1)pdm09-like virus;

 - a B/Brisbane/60/2008-like virus.